 Lab Technician

-Managing laboratory infrastructure, while collaborating with scientists and engineers on biomechanical projects relating to the wrist, shoulder, and feet.
+Managing laboratory infrastructure, while collaborating with scientists and engineers on biomechanical projects relating to the wrist, shoulder, knee, and foot.

 Sponsors